Concrete Footer Newport TN

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.

-Footings are used in many residential and light commercial applications, including foundations under homes, supports for porches and decks, garage slabs, column bases, and pole barn posts.
-A proper Concrete Footer Newport TN matters for any load-bearing component tied to the ground.
+Many parts of residential and light commercial construction use footings, such as home foundations, porch and deck supports, garage slabs, column bases, and pole barn posts.
+A proper Concrete Footer Newport TN matters for any load-bearing element that connects directly to the ground.

 Soil bearing capacity dictates how much surface area a footing needs.
 Weak or loose soils require wider and sometimes deeper bases to spread the load.
 A site evaluation or geotechnical report helps determine the correct sizing.
 Anchored Construction & Restoration assesses soils in Newport to recommend safe dimensions.